gonutz/command_line_programs/README.md

 sort_by_number_at_line_start - Extract the longest possible integer number (base 10) from the start of a
                                line and sort lines by it.
                                0 is assumed for lines that do not start with a number.

+count_lines - Print the number of lines.
+Ignores the last line if it is empty.
 ```